Wrinkles, rucks, and folds formed in a heavy sheet on a frictional surface

 \section{Typical morphology and force response}

 Figure~\ref{Figure02} shows the typical force--displacement and lifted radius--displacement curves from both the experiments and FES.
 The sheet material was Mold Star 15 Slow, with thickness $h=0.27$ mm and radius $a=104$ mm [material properties in Table~\ref{Table01}].
-We integrate some results for the different parameters into Figure~\ref{Figure03}.
-For small displacements $d\ll h$, both the reaction force and lifted radius follow the power laws $R\propto d^{1/4}$ and $F\propto d^{1/2}$.
-For $d\gg h$, but prior to the onset of global buckling, these exponents become $R\propto d^{3/4}$ and $F\propto d^{3/2}$.
+We integrate some results for the different parameters into Figure~\ref{Figure03}, which shows that both $F$ and $R$ exhibit power law behaviors with respect to $d$ when plotted on a log-log scale.
+It also appears that the exponents change when $d/h \ll 1$ and $d/h \gg 1$, which will be rationalized by the scaling argument given below.

-Although axisymmetry is lost and wrinkles appear at $d=d_w$, the $F(d)$ and $R(d)$ curves remain monotonic and are unaffected by symmetry breaking.
+Although axisymmetry is lost and wrinkles appear at $d=d_w$ (Fig.~\ref{Figure02}), the $F(d)$ and $R(d)$ curves remain monotonic and are unaffected by symmetry breaking.
 By contrast, at the onset of global buckling ($d=d_c$), the force exhibits a discontinuous drop, and $R(d)$ curve shows a sharp change in the slope.
 After global buckling, $F$ and $R$ increase more gradually.